 Montelukast has the most evidence, demonstrating that levels are low.
 Zafirlukast and zileuton are also expected to have very low levels in breastmilk.
-Little information is available about possible effect on milk production (3).
-There is no absolute indication to pump and dump with leukotriene inhibitors (montelukast, zafirlukast, zileuton).
+These medications are considered safe in the breastfeeding dyad, although little information is available about possible effect on milk production.3 There is no absolute indication to pump and dump with leukotriene inhibitors (montelukast, zafirlukast, zileuton).

 There are many classes of medications that can be used to treat asthma and other obstructive airway diseases.
 While there are special considerations for theophylline (as noted below), there is generally no absolute indication to pump and dump with the majority of medications used to treat asthma.
 The common options are separated by class and discussed below: